-The allowance for credit losses ("ACL") represents probable incurred losses in our portfolio.
+ACL represents probable incurred losses in our portfolio.
 We maintain an adequate ACL that can mitigate probable losses incurred in the loan portfolio.
 The ACL is increased by the provision for credit losses and is decreased by charge-offs, net of recoveries on prior loan charge-offs.
 There are multiple credit quality metrics that we use to base our determination of the amount of the ACL and corresponding provision for credit losses.
 These credit metrics evaluate the credit quality and level of credit risk inherent in our loan portfolio, assess non-performing loans and charge-offs levels, considers statistical trends and economic conditions and other applicable factors.

-Provision for credit loss for the year ended December 31, 2021, was a net reduction of \$160 thousand compared to \$3.3 million in provision expense for the same period in 2020.
-The primary driver of the decrease was the improvement of the credit risk associated with the COVID-19 pandemic.
-The ACL as a percentage of total loans was 1.27% at December 31, 2021 compared to 1.45% at December 31, 2020.
+Provision for credit loss for the year ended December 31, 2022, was \$2.5 million compared to a net reduction of \$160 thousand in provision expense for the same period in 2021.
+The primary driver of the increase was loan growth.
+The ACL as a percentage of total loans was 1.16% at December 31, 2022 compared to 1.27% at December 31, 2021.

-See "Allowance for Credit Losses" below for further discussion on how the ACL is calculated.
+See "Allowance for Credit Losses" below for further discussion on how the ACL was calculated for the periods presented.